microsoft/AcademicContent/Tech Talks/README.md

             <p>
             Tech Talks seek to inspire and educate students on topics that are emerging in the tech industry or are developer career-focused.
 We want them to compliment a computer science education in a more informal forum like a pre-hackathon talk, within student groups, or other visiting campus speaking or meetups.
 Each contains a presentation as well as speaker notes and coding demos.
 They are generally designed to be about 1 hour with Q&A - feel free edit them down to fit desired length.
 New contributions are welcome.
             </p>
+			       <p>If you want to report any issues we need to fix.
+Please log an <a href="https://github.com/MSFTImagine/computerscience/issues">issue</a>.
+Include
+               the content section (Tech Talk, Workshop, Course Content), module number and title, along with any error messages and screenshots.</p>

 	 </div>
          </div>
          <div class="panel panel-default">